Assistant City Attorney I - Criminal

 - Searches for, reads, and analyzes legal newsletters, journals, ordinances, books, and case notes pertinent to on-going legal matters

 - Performs other related duties as required

 - MINIMUM QUALIFICATIONS

 - Graduation from an accredited law school.
-Must be a member, in good standing, of the Colorado Bar, or have already taken the Colorado Bar and are awaiting October 2018 results.
+Must be a member, in good standing, of the Colorado Bar.

 - Experience with negotiations, trials, and appeals of municipal ordinance violations, helpful but not required.

 - Knowledge of the basic principles of law, the ability to conduct legal research, and write briefs

 - Thorough knowledge of the Colorado Revised Statutes, as pertinent to city government, Rules of Evidence, the Aurora Municipal Code, local court rules and Colorado Municipal Court Rules of Procedure

 - Utilizes knowledge and abilities obtained through law school education and municipal, governmental or private experience to conduct research, draft legal documents and prosecute cases